Universal Counterdiabatic Driving: Approximate Local CD Driving

 We note that this cost function $\mathcal{C}_\ell$ is almost identical to that used in the standard variational approach, which minimizes the action~\eqref{eqn:variational_action}, up to an additional multiplication by $\omega$ of the expression in the brackets in that case.
 This minor point is discussed in greater detail in Appendix \ref{appendix:omega-cost-func}, but it does not significantly change the results.

-Observe that in Eq. \eqref{eqn:cost-func} all of the information about the particular system enters via the spectral function $\Phi_\lambda(\omega)$.
+Crucially, in Eq. \eqref{eqn:cost-func} all of the information about the particular system enters only via the spectral function $\Phi_\lambda(\omega)$.
 For a universal CD protocol we would like to develop a variational procedure which is independent of the details of the system.
 To do this, we will replace the exact spectral function with the following rectangular function:

 Here $\mu$ is the low-frequency cutoff, which plays the same role as the cutoff in the filter function $g(\omega/\mu)$, so we keep the same notation.
 It determines the lowest frequency scale below which the approximate AGP does not follow the exact one.
 Likewise, the scale $\Omega$ plays the role of the upper frequency cutoff.

-Clearly, the universal variational AGP construction converges if by increasing the order of approximation $\ell$ we are able to decrease the low frequency $\mu$ while keeping $\Omega$ sufficiently large such that the exact cost function~\eqref{eqn:cost-func} remains small.
+The universal variational AGP construction will converge if by increasing the order of approximation $\ell$, we are able to decrease the low frequency cutoff $\mu$ (i.e. suppress increasingly low energy excitations) while keeping $\Omega$ sufficiently large such that the exact cost function~\eqref{eqn:cost-func} remains small.
 The advantage of the universal approach is that the information about the system only enters through the scaling of the exact spectral function in the limits $\omega\sim \mu\to 0$ and $\omega\sim \Omega\to \infty$, which in turn determine the scaling of the error with $\ell$.
 The variational optimization becomes a purely mathematical problem of fitting the function $-1/\omega$ by odd polynomials in $\omega$, within the range $\mu \leq \omega \leq \Omega$.
 This procedure is schematically illustrated in Figure \ref{fig:cartoon-fitting}.
-The local CD protocol does not suppress transitions to the states with $|\omega_{mn}|<\mu$ and conversely \textit{induces} transitions at $|\omega_{mn}|>\Omega$.
-After the optimal fitting in this window is achieved the parameters $\mu$ and $\Omega$ have to be optimized for each $\ell$.
+The local CD protocol fails to suppress transitions to the states with $|\omega_{mn}|<\mu$ and conversely \textit{induces} transitions at $|\omega_{mn}|>\Omega$.
+After the optimal fitting in this window is achieved by e.g. least squares the parameters $\mu$ and $\Omega$ have to be optimized for each $\ell$.
 In this way the number of independent variational parameters is reduced from $\ell$ to only two.